Anonymous327/muxing-tools-gui/README.md

 ## Troubleshooting

-- Check `App/logs/` for error details
+- Check `app/logs/` for error details

 ## Tips

 - Backup originals before processing
 - Test with a few files first
-- Organize tracks in `App/tracks/`.
+- Organize tracks in `app/tracks/`.
 However, you can also choose your own subtitle and audio directories on the Settings page for more flexibility
 - Use presets and macros for efficiency
-- Use simple names for audio and subtitle files (S##E##_language; use keywords if you want multiple tracks in the same folder)
+- Use simple names for audio and subtitle files (S##E##\_language; use keywords if you want multiple tracks in the same folder)
 - If you want a feature added or an existing feature improved, do let me know

 ---